 NEXTGEN LEARNING DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

-The consequences of missing a severe metabolic acidosis in the patient your about to intubate can ce devastating.
-Low pH will be exacerbated by the apnea caused by RSI.
-In order to safely navigate this situation here are some rules of the road.
+The consequences of missing a severe metabolic acidosis in the patient you’re about to intubate can be devastating.
+The apnea caused by RSI will exacerbate the low pH.
+To safely navigate this situation, here are some rules of the road.

-In a patient with severe metabolic acidosis you need to match their minute ventilation.
-What is minute ventilation.
+You must match their minute ventilation in a patient with severe metabolic acidosis.
+What is minute ventilation?
 Well, I’m glad you asked.

 case based learning

 Put your knowledge to the test.
-Review this case and then head over to our expert coaching station to get real-time feedback on your plan.
-If you can’t be with us in person you can also use the self-assessment tool below.
+Review this case and then head to our expert coaching station to get real-time feedback on your plan and unlock the code to earn points.

 Here are some key takeaways from this space that you should incorporate into your peri-intubation care of a critically ill patient.